 The IBL is funded through Ivey Research.
 Faculty research that is funded internally is supported by Ivey Research and is eligible to be run in the lab.
 For research studies that are supported by external grants such as any Tri-Council grants, there was a charge per participant when the lab was under the management of Dr. Karen Hussey.
 These lab fees helped to support and maintain the IBL.
-That said, these fees have not been charged to researchers since her retirement and discussions are ongoing as to whether they will be reinstated.
-Lab fees also apply to any studies with non-lvey PIs.
+That said, these fees were not charged to researchers since her retirement, but the fees will be reinstated.
+Lab fees also apply to any studies with non-Ivey PIs.